 Different Weights of Roofing Materials

-Asphalt shingles, sometimes referred to as architectural shingles are another type of roofing material that can be used to build amazing structures, when factoring in its weight and quality.
+Asphalt shingles, sometimes referred to as architectural shingles are another type of roofing material that can be used to build a roof.
+It is the most popular when it comes to residential roofing.
 Roof shingles can weigh between 60 to 80 pounds per bundle and can span across large areas more easily than other types of material.
 One bundle can generally cover approximately 33 square feet.
-One thing to take into account is its life expectancy, which can range between 15 to 18 years for asphalt shingles and 24 to 30 years for architectural asphalt shingles.
+One thing to take into account is its life expectancy.
+It can be up to 30 years for asphalt shingles and 30 to 50 years for architectural asphalt shingles.
 When compared to that of metal that lasts 45+ years.
 Concrete tile lasts roughly 30 years (in most cases it is advisable to replace sooner than that.
 EDPM usually lasts 10 to 16 years.
 These are just some examples of life expectancy and is not a hard and fast rule.
 There are a variety of factors involved when it comes to roof life expectancy.

-At the end of the day, all sorts of materials can be used to build the best roof possible but it is important to know the type of material you are dealing with.
-No matter if you are using flat roof, rile, and modified bitumen, the choice is yours and you can definitely make some amazing roofs with what there is to work with on the market today.
+At the end of the day, all sorts of materials can be used to build the best roof possible.
+It is important to know the type of material you are dealing with.
+What can and can’t go on your roof is dependent on the type of truss structure you currently have in place.

 Citations & References: